DevFreeze/free_tea_bricks/bricks/response_dto/README.md

 - Name of the response DTO (separate multiple words with whitespace, e.g.: "my first" will result in MyFirstResponse)
 - Optional: Add properties (Format: dataType propertyName, e.g.: String myProperty)
 - Entering 'e' will exit the adding properties prompt

+After the file has been generated:

-- After generating the file, move the generated keys to the keys.dart file
+- [ ] Move the generated keys to the keys.dart file

 ## Outputs